 Serving Canines & Humans Alike, 1 Veteran – 1 Dog at a Time

-We rely solely on donations, sponsorships, membership dues, and in-kind services to fund service dog training for veterans and maintain and add amenities to the dog park.
+RRUFF Dog Park and Healing Heroes rely solely on individual and corporate donations, sponsorships, membership dues, and in-kind services to fund service dog training for veterans; and to maintain and add amenities to the dog park.
 All the work is performed by volunteers and members of our Board of Directors.
 There is no paid staff.
 We hope you’ll join us in our mission to serve canines and humans – 1 veteran and 1 dog at a time!

 RRUFF Dog Park

-- 2014 Completed ADA accessible concrete pathways in large and small dog areas
+- 2014 Completed ADA accessible concrete pathways in large and small dog areas.
+Work done by MJB Construction/Homes of Rocklin

 - 2014 The City of Rocklin donated and installed a shade structure for the large dog area